 As we see more announcements in the coming months, you should remember that not all qubits are created equal.
 A design that has qubits with long coherence times, high gate fidelities, and large connectivities may provide far better results than one that has many more qubits without these characteristics.
-Unfortunately, these parameters are often not released publicly, so we are unable to publish them at this time.
+Please refer to our Qubit Quality page for some data that compares various quality measures for a few different implementations.

-The table below was compiled from publicly available sources as of November 2017.
-Please let us know at email@example.com if you see any corrections that are needed or new entries to add.
+The table below was compiled from publicly available sources as of the date listed at the bottom of this page.
+Please let us know at firstname.lastname@example.org if you see any corrections that are needed or new entries to add.

 |Univ. of Wisconsin||Gate||Neutral Atoms||49||TBD|